Amarakon55/dmerge/README.md

 etc...

 ## Dependencies
-1. portage
+1. Portage
-1. eix or portage-utils
+1. eix or Portage-Utils
     * eix is recommended because it is faster and has more details.

 ## (Un)Installation